arnesson/cordova-plugin-firebase/README.md

 ### getRegistrationId

-Get the device id (token), which is used to send push notifications to this device.
+Get the device id (token)
 ```
 window.FirebasePlugin.getRegistrationId(function(token) {
+    // send this token to your server and use it to push notifications to this device
     console.log(token);
 }, function(error) {
     console.error(error);